-Here’s a surprising statistic: Your body can use more than a quart of water (four cups) during an hour of summer exercise.
+Here’s a surprising statistic: Your body can use more than a quart of water (four cups) during an hour of hard or warm weather exercise.
 That’s a lot!
 And if you don’t drink enough water to compensate, the resulting dehydration can be dangerous.

 Know the Signs of Dehydration

 You may think you’ll know if you’re dehydrated because you’ll feel thirsty, but this isn’t always the case.
 Sometimes dehydration can sneak up on us, especially in cooler weather when we don’t feel as parched.
 So pay attention to other signs of dehydration, which include muscle cramps, darker than normal urine, and feeling dizzy or faint.
 Flushed skin, feeling overheated, and feeling unusually fatigued can also occur when you’re dehydrated.

 In cases of severe dehydration, your body no longer has enough fluid to get blood to your organs, and you may go into shock, which is a life-threatening condition.

 Babies, children, and older adults are more likely to become dehydrated and more at risk for serious consequences.

 And runners and athletes, listen up: Even slight dehydration can significantly impair your athletic performance.

 Drink water before you exercise; experts recommend consuming 17-20 ounces of water in the two hours before a workout or run.

 You also need to keep drinking while you run, workout, or do another fitness activity, and more than you might think.
 Experts recommend drinking 7-10 ounces, about one cup, every 10 to 20 minutes.